Diverse and spectacular environments on our doorstep

 What can groups do in the evenings or over weekends in Oban?

 The area is an extremely popular tourist destination and Oban is known as the 'Gateway to the Isles', with ferries leaving for the Hebridean islands throughout the day.
 The town itself is well serviced with restaurants, pubs, a community-run cinema, a ceilidh house and attractions such as Oban Oban Distillery.
 Trips can be arranged to visit the islands, go seal-watching, take part in sea kayaking and gorge walking, or you can just sit, relax and enjoy the view.
 The town calender lists many events that take place throughout the year.
 The area is particularly attractive for those with an interest in outdoor pursuits and traditional music and arts.
 Visit our local information pages for details.

 What technical support can we access?

 We can provide a range of support from IT to laboratory and teaching expertise.
 You can hire our vessels with a range of sampling and analytical equipment, rent space in our research aquarium, or hire some of our analytical facilities/smart observation instruments.
 Some of the more expensive and specialised equipment can only be hired with a SAMS operator but other equipment is available for you to operate yourselves.
-Please discuss your requirements with Dr Clive Fox.
+Please discuss your requirements with Dr David Hughes.

 Who deals with contracts and insurance at SAMS?